protontypes/open-sustainable-technology/README.md

 - [amr-wind](https://github.com/Exawind/amr-wind) - AMReX-based structured wind solver
 - [QBlade](http://www.q-blade.org/#welcome) - provides a ’hands on’ design and simulation capabilities for HAWT and VAWT rotor design and shows all the fundamental relationships of design concepts and turbine performance in an easy and intuitive way.
 - [OpenOA](https://github.com/NREL/OpenOA) - This library provides a framework for working with large timeseries data from wind plants, such as SCADA
-- [ROSCO](https://github.com/NREL/ROSCO) - NREL's Reference OpenSource Controller (ROSCO) for wind turbine applications
+- [ROSCO](https://github.com/NREL/ROSCO) - NREL's Reference OpenSource Controller  for wind turbine applications
 - [floris](https://github.com/NREL/floris) - A controls-oriented engineering wake model
 - [windtools](https://github.com/FZJ-IEK3-VSA/windtools) - The Wind Energy Generation Tools provides useful tools to assist in wind energy simulations.
 - [PyWake](https://gitlab.windenergy.dtu.dk/TOPFARM/PyWake) - an AEP calculator for wind farms implemented in Python including a collection of wake models
 - [WISDEM](https://github.com/WISDEM/WISDEM) - Wind Plant Integrated System Design and Engineering Model
-- [LandBOSSE](https://github.com/WISDEM/LandBOSSE) - The Land-based Balance-of-System Systems Engineering (LandBOSSE) model is a systems engineering tool that estimates the balance-of-system (BOS) costs associated with installing utility scale wind plants (10, 1.5 MW turbines or larger)
+- [LandBOSSE](https://github.com/WISDEM/LandBOSSE) - The Land-based Balance-of-System Systems Engineering model is a systems engineering tool that estimates the balance-of-system costs associated with installing utility scale wind plants (10, 1.5 MW turbines or larger)
 - [OpenStudio](https://github.com/NREL/OpenStudio) - is a cross-platform collection of software tools to support whole building energy modeling using EnergyPlus and advanced daylight analysis using Radiance.
 - [OpenMDAO](https://github.com/OpenMDAO/OpenMDAO) - Optimization of Aerodynamic systems
 - [TopFarm2](https://gitlab.windenergy.dtu.dk/TOPFARM/TopFarm2) - TOPFARM is a Python package developed by DTU Wind Energy to help with wind-farm optimizations.
 - [BasicDTUController](https://gitlab.windenergy.dtu.dk/OpenLAC/BasicDTUController) - The scope of this project is to provide an open-source open-access controller that can be used by the wind energy community as a reference
 - [WindEnergyToolbox](https://gitlab.windenergy.dtu.dk/toolbox/WindEnergyToolbox) - is a collection of Python scripts that facilitate working with (potentially a lot) of HAWC2,HAWCStab2, FAST or other text input based simulation tools.
 - [windfarmGA](https://github.com/YsoSirius/windfarmGA) - Genetic algorithm to optimize the layout of windfarms
+- [wtphm](https://github.com/lkev/wtphm) - The Wind Turbine Prognostics and Health Management library processes wind turbine events data, as well as operational SCADA data for easier fault detection, prognostics or reliability research.
+- [AirfoilPreppy](https://github.com/WISDEM/AirfoilPreppy) - A Python module for preprocessing and evaluating aerodynamic airfoil data, primarily for wind turbine applications.

 ### Hydro Energy
 - [WecOptTool](https://github.com/SNL-WaterPower/WecOptTool) - allows users to perform wave energy converter device design optimization studies with constrained optimal control.
 - [CACTUS](https://github.com/SNL-WaterPower/CACTUS) - is a turbine performance simulation code, based on a free wake vortex method, to study wind turbines and marine hydrokinetic devices
 - [hydro-power-database](https://github.com/energy-modelling-toolkit/hydro-power-database) - dataset tries to collect some basic information on all the European hydro-power plants
-- [MHKiT-Python](https://github.com/MHKiT-Software/MHKiT-Python) - MHKiT-Python provides the marine renewable energy (MRE) community tools for data processing, visualization, quality control, resource assessment, and device performance.
+- [MHKiT-Python](https://github.com/MHKiT-Software/MHKiT-Python) - MHKiT-Python provides the marine renewable energy community tools for data processing, visualization, quality control, resource assessment, and device performance.

 ### Geothermal Energy